yidouzhenzai/MH3G_skillSimulator/README.md

 ## 🚀 **How to Use**
 1. Make sure you have **Java Runtime Environment (JRE)** installed.
-2. Clone the repository and navigate to the `src` folder.
+2. Clone the repository and navigate to the `src/skill_simulation` folder.
 3. Run the simulation program using your preferred Java IDE or terminal.
 4. View your simulation results, sorted by available slots.